tdilauro/Simplified-wiki/ThirdPartyTODO.md

 ### LCP

-Currently texts are protected by Adobe DRM.
+Currently texts are encrypted with Adobe DRM.
 We don't want to be tied to Adobe's SDK, or to a binary plugin that they release as part of Readium.
-Instead, we want all protected texts to be protected by LCP, so that we can write a free implementation.
-This applies to Overdrive, 3M (?), and Open Library.
+Instead, we want all protected texts to be protected by LCP, so that we can decrypt them using libre software (which we may write ourselves).
+This applies to every provider of DRM-encrypted ebooks: Overdrive, 3M, Axis 360, and Open Library.

 ### Previews